realA10001986/Time-Circuits-Display/README.md

 Although the options can be set freely and are not mutually exclusive, be advised that CircuitSetup/A10001986 original props connected by wire always interpret the TT-OUT signal as a trigger for a time travel sequence.
 It can make sense to set more than one option if your connect, for instance, flux bands or lights.

 Hardware considerations: CS/A10001986 props can be connected directly.
 TT OUT cannot be used to supply power for third party props; please us a relay.
-In case of a standard "Aruino relay module", connect "C" to GND, 5V to 5V, and TT OUT to "S"(or "IN").
+In case of a standard "Arduino relay module", connect "C" to GND, 5V to 5V, and TT OUT to "S"(or "IN").

 See also [here](AddOns.md#other-props), chapter "Other props".